 Cheri: We could do a fundraiser.
 The community would support us.
 People love this building.
 I grew up here.
 This building, it’s a landmark in the neighborhood.

 Bette: It doesn’t matter.
 The foundation doesn’t need community approval.
 They can do whatever they want.

 When Cherie then talks to Tony Shaughnessy, to try and convince him not to sell the building to a developer, he also points out this conflict of a public service in a private building:

 Tony: Sure.
 And that’s a matter for the city.
 The point is that libraries are a municipal matter.

 On a personal note, I happen to agree with Tony here, at least with the general principle (if not his methods).
-Municipal services for the public good are a matter for the municipalities, and they need to fund public libraries accordingly.
+Municipal services for the public good are a matter for the municipalities — or whichever region, like a county, that they are part of — and they need to fund public libraries accordingly.
 And members of those communities also need to vote to support stable funding for those public libraries!
 (This is also why so many public libraries put measures on the ballot to try and create library tax districts, in order to provide some kind of stable funding for public libraries.
-That way, they don’t have to depend so much on the election cycle whims of municipal politicians.)
+That way, they don’t have to depend so much on the election cycle whims of local politicians.)
 Libraries, unfortunately, are often among the first services cut in times of economic crisis, even though during those times, library resources and services become even more important to the general public.

 7. Libraries and librarians impact people’s lives in many different ways